Limpaso-dev/Coffee-Haven/README.md

 Replaced furniture themes with coffee-based content while retaining the modern aesthetic.

-Used real coffee shop tone—warm, cozy, and premium.
+Used real coffee shop tone-warm, cozy, and premium.

 Added overlays, gradients, and subtle shadows for a more professional, branded look.